 According to our expert panel, virtually all people struggling with a sexual addiction also have a noteworthy trauma history.
 These interweave to further undermine recovery and frequently re-ignite the traumatic past.

-Natalie Cournoyea also a M.A. in Counselling Psychology explains that sexual addiction occurs because “In many situations people have experienced early life trauma (i.e., sexual or other) and as a result struggle with their emotions and turn to sexual acts (in some cases) to mask strong emotions that might surface in life”.
+Natalie Cournoyea also an M.A. in Counselling Psychology explains that sexual addiction occurs because, “In many situations people have experienced early life trauma (i.e., sexual or other) and as a result struggle with their emotions and turn to sexual acts (in some cases) to mask strong emotions that might surface in life”.

 So how would someone know if they have a problem with a sexual addiction or are in a relationship with someone who is struggling in this way?

 - You have been discovered by a partner as acting out in a sexual way (outside of the relationship) that then leads to shameful feelings and consequences (i.e., divorce).
 Or you have found evidence of your partner acting out in a sexual manner that once confronted has led to shame or remorse.

 - Beyond being discovered this will lead to impairments or interfering with day-to-day life, as a result of obsession or compulsions towards sexual addiction.